 Many SMEs rely on the services of insurance brokers to help buy insurance.
-But our review of insurance brokers found that their service when arranging insurance for SMEs is not always consistent with customers' expectations.
+However, our 2014 review of insurance brokers found that their service when arranging insurance for SMEs is not always consistent with customers' expectations.

-Check whether your broker is providing you with advice and a recommendation
+Check whether your broker is providing you with advice

 Some brokers will provide advice when arranging your insurance, while others may not.
 Brokers that do provide you with advice and a recommendation will assess whether the policy they are recommending is suitable for your business needs.